Altair47/Simple-Speech2txt/README.md

-# SmolScripts
+# Simple Speech2text

-Speech to text feat.
-[LosProsAndCons](https://github.com/LosProsAndCons) -Requires ffmpeg in path.
+Speech to text, Requires ffmpeg in path.